 Community Boundaries.
 We pledge to make reasonable efforts to provide information on the boundaries of the community, including information on any regions in time or space that are partially or fully exempt from LCOC.

 Non-Coercion.
 We pledge to make reasonable efforts to never coerce members into revealing private information, making statements, or otherwise requiring actions that are unnecessary for the scope of participating in a given community activity.

 Disclosure.
 Upon request from an unqualified individual, we pledge to make reasonable efforts to provide a written, anonymized summary to the individual that discloses the rationale and evidence resulting in their status, and we grant them permission to share this disclosure privately or publicly, providing they do so in its entirety.

 Amendments.
-Any part of FCOP, including but not limited to definitions in the glossary, may be unilaterally amended by us.
-We pledge to clearly specify and distribute such amendments together with FCOP.
+Any part of LCOC, including but not limited to definitions in the glossary, may be unilaterally amended by us.
+We pledge to clearly specify and distribute such amendments together with LCOC.

 Disputes of Interpretation.
-In the event there is a dispute about the meaning of any term or clause in FCOP, we alone will clarify the intent, independent of how other FCOP communities have clarified the meaning.
+In the event there is a dispute about the meaning of any termor clause in LCOC, we alone will clarify the intent, independent of how other LCOC communities have clarified the meaning.
 We pledge to be consistent in our interpretation of any ambiguity.

 - Prying.
 Someone has violated their privacy.

 - Insulting.
 Someone has insulted them or a group they belong to.

 - Doxxing.
 Someone has doxxed them.